dandelion/dandelion.github.io/dandelion/features/assets/index.md

 * [the location of an asset by update](/dandelion/features/assets/bases.html#select.locationOverride.change).

 ##### Usage
-You can access your assets stack at any time with the [Assets Accessor](/dandelion/features/assets/usages.html), During page rendering, you can manage your assets context with the [Assets Request Context](/dandelion/features/assets/usages.html) helper or directly in your page ([jsp](/dandelion/ref/jsp/assets.html) or [html](/dandelion/ref/thymeleaf/assets.html)).
+You can access your assets stack at any time with the [Assets Accessor](/dandelion/features/assets/usages.html).

+During page rendering, you can manage your assets context with the [Assets Request Context](/dandelion/features/assets/usages.html) helper or directly in your page ([jsp](/dandelion/ref/jsp/assets.html) or [html](/dandelion/ref/thymeleaf/assets.html)).

 Some samples are available in the [Dandelion Samples Repository](https://github.com/dandelion/dandelion-samples).

 ##### Configuration points
-You have several [configuration points](/dandelion/features/assets/configuration.html) available to help you manage your assets stack.
+You have several [configuration points](/dandelion/features/assets/configuration.html) available to help you to organize your assets stack.

 ##### Plumbing
+**Il faut peut-etre laisser cette section dans une partie "advanced"?**
 Your assets stack is internally :
 * stored in an [Assets Storage](/dandelion/features/assets/plumbing.html),
 * managed by an [Assets Configurator](/dandelion/features/assets/plumbing.html),